Dietary fiber, a vital component of a balanced diet

 Soluble fiber

-Dissolves in water; some form a gel-like substanceimproving viscosity.
+Dissolves in water; some form a gel-like substance improving viscosity.

 Soluble fibers include e.g. gums, pectins, beta-glucans, inulin and are found in oats, beans, fruits and vegetables.